rivkj/rivkj/README.md

 - 👋 Hi, I’m @rivkj
-- 👀 I’m interested in learning more about coding and creating projects
+- 👀 I’m interested in learning more about coding and creating projects, I enjoy working with front-end!
 - 🌱 I’m currently learning full stack
 - 💞️ I’m looking to collaborate on anything that can help me become a better developer
+- 📫 How to reach me via email at rivaskj07@gmail.com

+Who I am:
 - 🎥 What I'm currently watching: One Piece ep: #541
-- 📫 How to reach me via email at rivaskj07@gmail.com
+- 🔆 The next thing I'm working on as a hobby: Blender animations

 <!---